Thyme

 class UserFeatures: ...

-Step 2: thyme commit sends definitions to the control plane
+Step 2: thyme commit sends definitions to your Thyme instance

 When you run thyme commit features.py, the CLI: